Map and explore oxygen level data using charts

 The text is small and uses a generic font.
 You'll make it bigger and eye-catching.

-- If necessary, in the Contents pane, double-click the text box to open the Format Text pane.
+- If necessary, in the Contents pane, double-click the Text item to open the Element pane.

-- In the Format Text pane, expand the General section and change Name to Title text.
+- In the Element pane, expand the General section and change Name to Title text.

 - Click the Text Symbol tab.
 In General, expand Appearance and change the following parameters: